spatie/crawler/README.md

 ### Example 4: Crawling across requests

-Using the `CurrentCrawlLimit` allows you to crawl across different requests.
-The following example demonstrates the approach in the simplest variation.
-It's broken down in the initial request and following requests:
+With the `CurrentCrawlLimit`, you can crawl across different requests and break long running crawls up.
+The following example demonstrates the (simplified) approach.
+It's made up of an initial request and any number of follow-up requests continuing the crawl:

 #### Initial Request

 To start crawling across different requests, you will need to create a new queue of your selected queue-driver.
 Start by passing the queue-instance to the crawler.
-The crawler will start filling the queue as sites are processed and new URLs are discovered.
-Serialize and store the queue reference after the crawler has finished the current crawl limit.
+The crawler will start filling the queue as pages are processed and new URLs are discovered.
+Serialize and store the queue reference after the crawler has finished (using the current crawl limit).

 ```php
 // Create a queue using your queue-driver.